Peanut Butter Cup Cookies

 - 24 mini peanut butter cups

-Preheat the oven to 350F degrees.
-Spray a 24-cup miniature muffin tin with nonstick cooking spray and set aside.
+- Preheat the oven to 350°F. Spray a 24-cup miniature muffin tin with nonstick cooking spray and set aside.

-In a medium bowl, mix butter and both sugars until light and fluffy.
+- In a medium bowl, mix butter and both sugars until light and fluffy.
 Mix in egg and vanilla until smooth.
-Finally mix in peanut butter and dry ingredients.
+Finally mix in peanut butter and flour mixture.

 - Fill each miniature muffin cup with about one tablespoon of batter.
 Bake 8-10 minutes until lightly golden and puffed around the edges.
 Meanwhile, unwrap the peanut butter cups.